 Here are some tips to get decent sleep while you are pregnant if you do nothing else:

 - Avoid caffeine if not limit the caffeine intake.

 Talk to you doctor and check out this infographic and more tips and recommendations below.

 - Restrict fluids after 6pm.
 This reduces the night time bathroom breaks.
 Complete your water intake more in the morning and less at night to get your daily water intake.

 - Workout early.
 Exercise helps everyone sleep better.
 Working out in the morning, afternoon and early evening will promote better sleep.
 Working out in the evening will have the opposite effect.

 - Sleep on your side.
 Preferably your left side.
 This increases your circulation to your placenta, which provides all the nutrients to your baby.
 Having back pain?
-Try placing a pillow under your abdomen & put pillows between your knees as well.
+Try placing a pillow under the right side of your hip & put pillows between your knees as well.
 Suffering from heartburn?
-Place pillows behind your head and upper body to prop your head up and under the right side of your hips or invest in a great pregnancy pillow (recommendation below).
+Place pillows behind your head to prop your head up and under the right side of your hips or invest in a great pregnancy pillow (recommendation below).

 - Heartburn still an issue?
 It smaller & more frequent meals.
 Avoid spicy or acidic foods.
 Talk to your doctor about medications.

 - Create a relaxing bedtime routine.
 It works for kids and it works for adults.
 Go to bed at the same time every night.
 Your routine may also include a warm bath, reading a book, or getting a foot massage from your significant other.
 Whatever your routine, stick to it.